ClarifiedSecurity/catapult-docs/docs/catapult/04-template-requirements.md

 When using Catapult with a cloud provider you can just use the VM templates provided by the cloud provider.
 When using Catapult in your own private cloud you need to make sure that the VM templates your create are compatible with Catapult.

-One really good tool for template generation is [Packer](https://www.packer.io/).
+One great tool for template generation is [Packer](https://www.packer.io/).
 Packer can be used to create base images for all major cloud providers and also for local virtualization solutions like VirtualBox or VMWare.
-We recommend using Packer or manually creating base images for yourself and then using Catapult to create per-environment/project/datacenter etc. VM templates from those base images.
+We recommend using Packer for creating base images for yourself and then using Catapult to create per-environment/project/datacenter etc. templates based on the base images.
+Alternatively you can just install the base templates manually.

 ## Base template requirements

+However you install your base templates make sure that they meet the following requirements.
+These configurations need to be present for initial configuration to the VMs to work.
+After the initial configuration is done you can change these configurations to whatever you want.

 ### Windows